|

 All four of us would change into bathing suits and shorts, or more likely, jeans and sweaters, and pack.
 We would take a blanket, snacks, notebooks, and pens to the beach to “do English.”
 Nothing could change frowns to smiles as easily as shouting, “Beach Day!”

-What were bad days
+What were the bad days

-What were best days
+What were the best days

-Click image to download free!
+Click the image to download for free!

-My confession as a home school mom
+My confession as a homeschool mom

 Home school curriculum providers